 Your customer is everything

 Amoruso is quick to acknowledge her customer “our girl”, as the backbone of everything that NastyGal stands for.
-She’s been in touch and in conversation with her customer from the beginning, through MySpace, email, Facebook, Instagram, and Snapchat.
+She’s been in touch and in conversation with her customers from the beginning, through MySpace, email, Facebook, Instagram, and Snapchat.
 There’s an advantage too, of Amoruso herself being her own ideal customer – young, fashion-forward, and a fiend on social media.

 While, like many things that have propelled NastGal forward, she took an ad hoc approach to gathering feedback, it’s always been priority number one and something that’s considered in every part of the business.